Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-is satisfied by any spectral projector $P_{x}$ of the opearor $T_{x}$, indeed by definition for them we have $T_{x} P_{x} \mf{E}_{x} \subseteq P_{x}\mf{E}_{x}$.
-Viceversa whenever $T_{x}$ is the infinitesimal generator of a $C_{0}-$semigroup $\mc{W}_{T}(x)$ of contractions on $\mf{E}_{x}$, the most important case in this work, it results that \eqref{20020803} is the property satisfied by all the spectral projectors of the form
+Notice that \eqref{20020803} is satisfied by any element of the resolution of the identity of a spectral operator \cite[Def.
+18.2.1]{ds}.
+Moreover whenever $T_{x}$ is the infinitesimal generator of a $C_{0}-$semigroup $\mc{W}_{T}(x)$ of contractions on $\mf{E}_{x}$, the most important case in this work, it results that \eqref{20020803} is the property satisfied by all the spectral projectors of the form

 where $R(-T_{x};\zeta)$ is the resolvent map of the operator $-T_{x}$ and $\Gamma$ is a suitable closed curve on the complex plane.
-Hence we can consider the commutation in \eqref{20020803} as the defining property of what we here consider as the ``interesting'' bundle $\mc{P}$ of spectral projectors associated to $\mc{T}$.
+Hence we can consider the commutation in \eqref{20020803} as the defining property of what we here consider as the interesting bundle $\mc{P}$ of projectors associated with $\mc{T}$.
+Therefore \emph {as \eqref{05211905} represents the extension of the Kurtz's theorem so \eqref{17321002} realizes our initial claim to extend in the framework of bundles of $\Omega-$spaces the classical stability problem.
+Moreover the two solutions $\mc{U}$ and $\mc{P}$ are correlated since $\mc{P}(x)$ is a spectral projector of the infinitesimal generator $T_{x}$ of the semigroup $\mc{U}(x)$ for all $x\in X$, in particular \eqref{20020803} holds true.}